yuwash/jigsaw-puzzle/README.md

 # A Svelte template on Gitpod

-This is a [Svelte](https://svelte.dev) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is a [Svelte](https://svelte.dev) template configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).

 ## SvelteKit